Nordic Game Discovery Contest Season III

 With thousands of new titles released each year, the competition to get noticed is fiercer than ever.
 Joining the NGDC gives you a shot at getting your game discovered.
-Just by submitting your game to the contest, a string of experts – publishers, investors, journalists, prominent game designers and other industry profiles – will see your work and should your team be chosen to pitch live on stage, you’ll be sure to attract the attention of industry professionals in the audience as well.
+Just by submitting your game to the contest, a string of experts – publishers, investors, journalists, prominent game designers and other industry profiles – will see your work.
+Should your team be chosen to pitch live on-stage, you’ll be sure to attract the attention of industry professionals in the audience as well.

-On stage you’ll pitch to an expert jury, as well as a live audience.
-After your pitch, the jury will ask questions and provide feedback about your game.
-If you win your “qualifying round”, you’ll go on to the NGDC Finals at NG18 next May.
+In both the NGDC qualifiers and finals, you’ll pitch your game to an expert jury on stage before a live audience.
+In an exciting, and new for NGDC Season III, round-based format, you will compete live against three other contestants, presenting your game and answering questions from the jury.
+If you can beat your opponents and rack-up the biggest score, you’ll be declared winner of the qualifying round – and go on to the NGDC Finals at NG19 next May.
 If you take the final “Game of the Year” award in Malmö, you’ll also win some nice prizes and extend your visibility globally.

-Northern Game Summit – October 2017, Kajaani, Finland
+4-5 Oct: Northern Gaming Summit – Kajaani, Finland